The countrywide average auto premium is about $1,258/year (NAIC, 2022). Alabama sits near the national average for auto insurance cost.

 Alabama requires all drivers to carry minimum liability insurance of 25/50/25 (Bodily Injury per person / Bodily Injury per accident / Property Damage):

 Alabama operates under a traditional tort system, meaning the at-fault driver is financially responsible for damages after a crash.
-With roughly 18% of drivers uninsured — well above the national average — carrying uninsured motorist coverage is strongly advisable.
+With roughly 14% of drivers uninsured — close to the national average — carrying uninsured motorist coverage is strongly advisable.
 The state's low required minimums of 25/50/25 leave many drivers dangerously underprotected when serious accidents occur.

 Alabama sits squarely in the tornado and hail belt, making comprehensive coverage especially valuable.
 Severe spring storms can produce large hail that totals vehicles or causes thousands in damage.
 Insurers price this weather exposure into premiums, particularly in central and northern Alabama.
 Shopping multiple carriers can uncover significant savings since rates vary widely across the state's diverse geography.